opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

 ------------------------------------
-IPsec VTI Failover with OSPF
+IPsec Failover with VTI and OSPF
 ------------------------------------

 This guide will enhance what has been introduced in the previous section, introducing two WAN connections and